Hasnain-3764/ByteMe/README.md

 7. **Customer Functionalities**
     - VIP and Regular customers can browse the menu, add items to their cart, place orders, and more.

+## References

+- Oracle Java Documentation: Referenced for Java Collections framework, OOP principles, and general Java language features.
+Oracle Java Documentation

+- Stack Overflow: Used for troubleshooting and understanding common issues while implementing features like authentication and order management.
+Stack Overflow

+- GeeksforGeeks: Referenced for examples on implementing Singleton and Factory patterns, used in MenuService, CustomerService, and AuthenticationManager from GeeksforGeeks Java Examples

+- Java programming by OSOP Coding: Followed best practices in designing classes, implementing Singleton patterns, and object management.

 ## Contact
 For any questions or support, please contact the project author at [hasnain23325@iiitd.ac.in]().